-The purpose of the additional days in school is to ensure that following the School Direct Programme (Salaried) with us is the right decision for both the candidate and the Consortium.
+The purpose of the additional days in school is to ensure that following the Apprenticeship with us is the right decision for both the candidate and the Consortium.
 It is also an opportunity for the Consortium to gain information about the candidate to inform the initial needs analysis and the setting of pre-course tasks.

 At 2Schools we want to enable everyone to reach their full potential.
 After all teaching is the profession that unlocks potential in children.
 If you do have and declare a disability we will do everything we reasonably can to make special arrangements.
 Please provide details on your application form so that we can ensure this happens.
 This will not affect your application.

 We are committed to provide equality and fairness for all in our recruitment and employment practices and not to discriminate on grounds of age, disability, gender reassignment, marriage/civil partnership status, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
 We oppose all forms of unlawful and unfair discrimination.